July 8th, 2018

 Distance: 18.9 m

-Arrow, Taylor and I all packed up at the same time and we began hiking together at 7 am.
+Arrow, Taylor and I all packed up at the same time and began hiking together at 7 am.
 I was enjoying talking to Taylor, who is a lawyer-auditor living in Utah but from WA State.
-He is a great resource for local information.
+He was a great resource for local information and could talk about any subject (his name would later become News-Feed because of his love for current events).

 We charged up the hill towards Hopkins lake and were soon at the top of the pass, heading for Woody pass and then Rocks pass.
+The sun was out warming up the trail and the mountains were streaked with the last remnants of snow.
+It was so beautiful and such a contrast from the misty and mystical mountains the day before.
+It was like hiking through completely new territory, yet it was all ground I had already hiked.
+I couldn’t have asked for a better set of circumstances.
 The time passed so quickly with someone to chat with.
-We had lunch at Rocks pass, and met up with many more thru-hikers.
+We had lunch at Rocks pass and met up with many more thru-hikers.

-On the way down from the pass, we were on the lookout for the mother grouse that I saw on the way north.
+On the way down from the pass, we were on the lookout for the mother grouse that I saw the day before (pictured below).
 She had become quite the talk of the trail after being rather aggressive towards some hikers.
 She had actually charged Taylor.
-I joked that I had a way with birds and would protect him of need be.
+I joked that I had pissed her off trying to get pictures of her babies and she took it out on Taylor when he passed through just after me.
+I told him not to worry, that I had a way with birds and would protect him if need be.
 After wrestling peacocks, ducks, geese, chickens and even pelicans, what’s a little grouse?
 Luckily we didn’t see the aggro grouse.